isaacnborges/S4Capital-challenge/README.md

     - Password: `Password123`

 These predefined users allow for easy testing and demonstration of the API's role-based authentication and authorization mechanisms.

+#### Considerations and Future Improvements
+Pagination Strategy: The current implementation doesn't include pagination for large datasets.
+Implementing a pagination strategy will improve the performance of API endpoints when dealing with a large number of records.

+History Blog: Consider adding a history log feature that tracks all status updates for each blog post.
+This can be achieved by creating a separate table to store historical data, making it easier to track changes and view the history of a particular post.

+Specific Indexing: Depending on the query patterns and usage, consider adding specific indexes to fields like 'status' and 'createdBy'.
+Indexing can significantly improve query performance, especially when filtering or sorting by these fields.

+Vertical Slice Architecture: Explore the possibility of transitioning to a vertical slice architecture.
+This architectural pattern organizes code around features or use cases rather than traditional layered architectures.
+It can lead to more maintainable and testable code as each feature is contained within its own folder or package.

+These are potential enhancements to consider for the future, depending on your application's evolving requirements and usage patterns.
+Each improvement can contribute to a better-performing and more maintainable system.